JarnoNijboer/sqlserver-docker-linux/README.md

 Yes, by using docker volumes all the data of sql server is stored outside the container.
 Deleting and creating a new container doesn't remove the data.
 The data is lost when the docker volumes are deleted

 ### Can I restore an existing database?
-Yes, you can put the `.bak` in the `backups` folder and they should appear in sql server under `data/backups`
+Yes, you can put the `.bak` in the `backups` folder and they should appear in sql server beneath `data/backups`